Online Income: $8,050 in September 2016 + How I Save for Taxes

 Sometimes when my income drops, like it did in July, I use some of my “buffer” to live off of.
 This is why it’s super important to have an emergency fund and other savings as a freelancer or entrepreneur of any type.

-But another part of the picture which isn’t shown very well is that I save a lot of income each month for future business expenses and expansion projects.
+But another part of the picture which isn’t shown very well is that I save a lot of income each month for future business expenses and expansion projects using some basic free tax tools.
 So when I pay for business training, travel, or something else outside the “norm”, chances are that I have money already set aside in my business saving for those expenses.

 This is kind of like how you should save money out of your personal income for expenses that don’t occur monthly, like Christmas gifts, taxes on your car, annual medical exams, etc. I hope that makes sense!